fheahdythdr/ClientFlagOptimizer/README.md

 - Enables the `Parallel Humanoid Manager`
 - Enables `Batch Asset Api`
 - Allows you to switch JSON urls

-When using a custom URL, it'll depend what gets activated in the url.
+When using a custom URL, features will depend on what gets activated in the url.

 ## Question & Answer